LafColITS/moodle-local_starred_courses/readme.md

-# README for Starred Courses Plugin
+# Starred Courses Plugin
 developed by Andy Zito at Lafayette College
-version: 0.1 2018-07-02

-## Installation:

-Unzip files into your Moodle blocks directory.
-This will create a folder called starred_courses.

-Go to the admin Notifications page to complete installation.
+version: 1.0.0 2018-10-12 for Moodle master

 ## Use: